How is Zeffy free?

 Research the influencer's interests, values, and previous engagements to craft your personalized message.
 If their interests align with your cause, ask them to give your organization or the event a shoutout.

 Some influencers and public figures support a cause to show a sense of social responsibility and use their platform to promote positive change.
-Many influencers make in-kind gestures to receive tax benefits for charitable contributions or donations.
+If influencers retweet about your event, you can reach thousands of people willing to donate to your fundraiser.

 11. How to engage on Instagram